SouravCodery/socialpound-webapp/README.md

 ## Backend

-The repository of Socialpound API made using Node.js, Express.js:
+The repository for the Socialpound API, built using Node.js and Express.js.:
 [socialpound-api](https://github.com/SouravCodery/socialpound-api)

 ## Technologies